The Formula for Thriving – A Neurodivergent Path to Performance

 Final Thoughts

-Tom’s story reminds us that thriving doesn’t mean conforming—it means creating the conditions that allow people to be their best.
-His journey from classroom chaos to international competition is a powerful reminder that performance isn’t just about talent—it’s about fit, freedom, and support.
+Thanks to these allies, Tom was able to turn struggle into strength.
+His story shows the transformative impact of support, and reminds us that thriving doesn't mean conforming—it means creating the conditions that allow individuals to be their best.
+His path from classroom chaos to international competition is a powerful reminder that performance isn’t just about talent—it’s about fit, freedom, and the people who make both possible.

 • Co-create the structure